 However, past work experience in the THS sector seems to affect the probability of renewed entry into THS work.
-As Table 2 shows, 13.2% of workers with some prior THS work experience exit unemployment for a THS job, compared to only 1.7% of workers who never worked in the THS sector.
-An even larger fraction (24.0%) of workers that enter unemployment directly from THS work again take up a THS job within one month of exiting from unemployment, but only one in eight of these return to their previous THS agency.
-Thus a sizeable fraction of THS workers, at least in the short to medium run, indeed appears to cycle between unemployment and temporary help service work spells before eventually finding regular employment.
-The vast majority of THS workers, however, does not.
-Additional explorations, not shown in Table 2, underscore the importance of the THS submarket for labor market flows, and of past THS work experience for the likelihood of unemployed workers to enter THS employment.
-Workers with prior THS work experience and workers who enter unemployment directly from a THS agency respectively account for 5.1% and 1.5% of all entries into unemployment to temporary help work.
+As table 10.2 shows, 13.2 percent of workers with some prior THS work experience exit unemployment for a THS job, compared to only 1.7 percent of workers who never worked in the THS sector.
+An even larger fraction (24.0 percent) of workers who enter unemployment directly from THS work again take up a THS job within one month of exiting from unemployment, but only one in eight of these return to their previous THS agency.
+Thus a sizeable fraction of THS workers, at least in the short-to-medium run, indeed appears to cycle between unemployment and temporary help service work spells before eventually finding regular employment.
+The vast majority of THS workers, however, do not.
+Additional explorations, not shown in table 10.2, underscore the importance

+Table 10.2 Subsequent transitions to THS and regular employment of unemployment inflows in 1994-1996 by prior THS work experience of the THS submarket for labor market flows, and of past THS work experience for the likelihood of unemployed workers to enter THS employment.
+Workers with prior THS work experience and workers who enter unemployment directly from a THS agency, respectively, account for 5.1 percent and 1.5 percent of all entries into unemployment and for 29.0 percent and 11.5 percent of all observed subsequent direct transitions from unemployment to temporary help work.
 Rehirings within the THS industry, however, occur far less frequently than on the general labor market.
-6.0% of all workers last employed at a THS agency in fact return to the same agency when leaving unemployment.
-In contrast, 11.8% of workers entering unemployment from a regular job again return to the same employer when leaving unemployment.
-The rehiring ban imposed by the LoPA at the time is likely to be in the main accountable for this discrepancy, for a significant share of former THS workers, as we have seen, does in fact return to THS work, albeit not to the same employer.
+Six percent of all workers last employed at a THS agency, in fact, return to the same agency when leaving unemployment.
+In contrast, 11.8 percent of workers entering unemployment from a regular job again return to the same employer when leaving unemployment.
+The rehiring ban imposed by the LoPA at the time is likely to be in the main accountable for this discrepancy, for a significant share of former THS workers, as we have seen, do in fact return to THS work, albeit not to the same employer.
 An additional reason is that THS workers are likely to accumulate less firm-specific human capital when in temporary help work, which reduces their attachment to former THS employers.